UBCFormulaElectric/Consolidated-Firmware/environment/environment_container.md

-# CI Docker Container
+# Environment Container

-We run our CI (Continuous Integration) pipeline via Github Actions inside a Docker container, defined via the `Dockerfile` in this directory.
+We both develop and run our CI (Continuous Integration) pipeline inside a Docker container, defined via the `Dockerfile` in this directory.
+This is the "environment container."
 The `Dockerfile` installs all dependencies required to generate code with STM32CubeMX, build ARM binaries, and build and run tests.
 This allows for:

 1. Fast CI builds: The CI machines don't need to do any setup work since everything is already pre-installed in the container, and Docker containers are extremely lightweight.
 2. Reproducibility: Using a container ensures that builds are reliable and fully independent of each other.
 3. Easier debugging: Debugging problems in a container is easier compared to keeping all setup in the Github Actions workflow `.yml` file, since you can run containers locally.
+4. Quick setup for new members: Build system setup is basically just pulling a container, instead of installing a bunch of dependencies.

-## Prerequisites
+## Dependencies

 All following steps require Docker Desktop.
 Install from https://www.docker.com/products/docker-desktop/.
 Also, make sure Docker Desktop is running.